Drug

 Migraine-Drug Deal Hype Turns Into a Giant Headache

-The candy spot of M&A inside the industry has targeted cancer pills and uncommon-ailment treatments that command very high expenses, partly with the aid of sidestepping the pricing and compensation issues that dog larger and extra aggressive markets, including the only for migraine treatments.
+The candy spot of M&A inside the industry has targeted cancer pills and uncommon-ailment treatments that command very high expenses, partly by sidestepping the pricing and compensation issues that dog larger and extra aggressive markets, including the only for migraine treatments.
 Most recent biopharma acquisitions above $1.5 billion had been for businesses running in these regions or for capsules that already generate sales.
 It’s feasible that a drugmaker may want to determine to do something distinctive, but it’d need a compelling purpose, and the hype-driven ascent of BioHaven’s valuation doesn’t help.

 Dorothy R. Ferry